UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 How Dangerous Is the Grand National?

-Twenty-nine horses have died as a result of racing at the Grand National since 2010, and countless others have been injured.
-At Becher’s Brook, aptly nicknamed the “killer fence”, horses have slammed face-first into the ground and collided with each other, breaking necks, backs, and legs.
+According to Animal Aid, sixty-seven horses have died as a result of racing at the Grand National since 2000, and countless others have been injured.
+At Becher’s Brook, aptly nicknamed the “killer fence,” horses have slammed face-first into the ground and collided with each other, breaking necks, backs, and legs.

 Take Action to Stop Racing Horses to Death